devilbox/vhost-gen/README.md

 ---

-### What is all the fuzz?
+## What is all the fuzz?

 **`vhost_gen.py`** alone simply creates a new virtual host every time you execute it.
 The goal however is to also automate the execution of the vhost generator itself.
 Here enters **[watcherd](https://github.com/devilbox/watcherd)** the game. **[watcherd](https://github.com/devilbox/watcherd)** listens for directory changes and triggers a command for each added and deletd directory.
-Combining these two tool, you could automate mass virtual hosting with one command:
+Combining these two tools, you could automate mass virtual hosting with one command:

 ```shell
 # %n will be replaced by watcherd with the new directory name